-Jim is currently Chair of the Australian Red Cross Blood Service, Chair of the Woman's and Children's Local Health Network (South Australia), a member of the Board of the Australian Red Cross Society, Chair of Clevertar Pty Ltd and Chair of the Board of the Little Company of Mary Health Care.
+Jim is currently Chair of the Australian Red Cross Blood Service, Chair of the Woman's and Children's Local Health Network (South Australia) Taskforce, a member of the Board of the Australian Red Cross Society, Chair of Clevertar Pty Ltd and Chair of the Board of the Little Company of Mary Health Care.
+He is a director of Pacific Knowledge Systems.